444 Craps System

 and I'm going to make you a winner in the casino today

-IF you listen to my rules444 Craps System.'
+IF you listen to my rules.'

 He is a Method Gambler.